docopt/docopt.net/dev/docs/index.md

 options, arguments and commands based on that.
 The basic idea is that *a good help message has all necessary information in it to make a parser*.

-## Differences from reference python implementation
+## Differences from reference Python implementation

-- This port should be fully Docopt language compatible with the python reference implementation.
+- This port should be fully Docopt language compatible with the Python reference implementation.

 - Because C# is statically typed, the return dictionary is of type